-Brand new for this year is the category for the Scottish Weather!
-If there's one thing we all obsess about, it's our amazing, dramatic weather and it's our diverse weather that enhances our amazing scenery.
-Whether (pun intended) it's a dreich, drizzly day, a coastal storm or a hot summers day (yes we do get them), we want to see the best examples of weather photos capturing our land, coasts, seas and urban places.
+This is the category for the famous Scottish Weather!
+If there’s one thing we all obsess about, it’s our amazing, dramatic weather and it’s our diverse weather that enhances our amazing scenery.
+Whether (pun intended) it’s a dreich, drizzly day, a coastal storm or a hot summers day (yes we do get them), we want to see the best examples of weather photos capturing our land, coasts, seas and urban places.

 Highly commended x 2

 Winner – £100, signed copy of book, image at major exhibition

 Runner Up – Signed copy of book, image at major exhibition